aws-samples/aws-serverless-workshops/WebApplication/9_CleanUp/README.md

 1. Enter the name of your API when prompted and choose **Delete API**.

 ### 4. Module 3 - Serverless Backend Cleanup
-Delete the AWS Lambda function, IAM role and Amazon DynamoDB table you created in module 3.
+Delete the AWS Lambda function, IAM role, and Amazon DynamoDB table you created in module 3.

 **:white_check_mark: Step-by-step directions**